The modal theory of the category of sets: The modal theory of the category of sets and functions

 We now show that the propositional modal validities of the empty world $\emptyset$, with respect to any assertions whatsoever, even sentential assertions in the first-order non-modal language of equality $\Lofeq$, are contained in the propositional modal theory \theoryf{Lollipop}.
 Let $n$ be an arbitrarily large natural number, and suppose $F$ is a lollipop frame with a cluster of size $n$.
 Let $w_0$ be the initial node of $F$, and let $c_1,\ldots,c_n$ be the distinct nodes in the terminal cluster.
 We aim to find a labeling for the frame $F$ so that we can later apply the~\nameref{LabelingLemma}.
 Assign the initial node $w_0$ the assertion $\Phi_0$, which says that there are no elements.
 For $1\le i<n$, assign the cluster node $c_i$ the assertion $\Phi_i$, which says that there are exactly $i$ distinct elements, and assign the remaining cluster node $c_n$ the assertion $\Phi_n$, which says that there are at least $n$ elements.
 It is not difficult to see that this assignment constitutes a labeling of $F$ for the empty world.
 Indeed, $\emptyset \models \Phi_0$; each world in the cone above $\emptyset$ satisfies exactly one $\Phi_i$; and for any labeled nodes $u$ and $v$ in $F$, we have $u \leq_F v$ if and only if each world in the cone above $\emptyset$ satisfying the label of $u$ accesses a world satisfying the label of $v$.

-It is immediate from the definition of the propositional modal theory \theoryf{Lollipop} that it has finite height.
-Hence, by \cite{Kudinov-Shapirovsky2016:Finite-model-property-of-modal-logics-of-finite-depth}, it has the finite model property and is characterized by finite lollipop frames.
-Every propositional Kripke model with a finite lollipop frame satisfies \theoryf{Lollipop}.
-Conversely, if $\theoryf{Lollipop} \not \models \varphi$, there exists a propositional Kripke model $M$ with a finite lollipop frame where $\varphi$ fails at an initial world $w_0$.
+We first record the elementary finite reduction for lollipop frames.
+Suppose that a propositional modal formula $\varphi$ fails at the initial node of some lollipop model.
+Let $\Sigma=\operatorname{Sub}(\varphi)$, and in the top cluster choose one representative world for each $\Sigma$-truth type realized there.
+Keeping the initial node together with these representatives yields a finite lollipop submodel.
+Since the accessibility pattern between the initial node and the top cluster is preserved, and since every retained top-cluster world still sees exactly the retained top cluster, an induction on formulas in $\Sigma$ shows that the truth of every formula in $\Sigma$ is preserved at all retained worlds, in particular at the initial node.
+Thus $\varphi$ already fails at the initial node of a finite lollipop model.
+Consequently, if $\theoryf{Lollipop} \not \models \varphi$, there exists a propositional Kripke model $M$ with a finite lollipop frame where $\varphi$ fails at an initial world $w_0$.
 By the~\nameref{LabelingLemma}, there is an assignment of the propositional variables $p_i$ to assertions $\psi_{p_i}$ in the language of substitutions such that

 Since $\varphi$ is false at $w_0$, it follows that $\emptyset \models \neg \varphi(\psi_{p_0},\ldots,\psi_{p_k})$, and therefore $\varphi$ is not valid at the empty world.
 As $\varphi$ was arbitrary, this shows